Copying or creating a grade scheme

 By default, a simple Percentage scheme is visible under Schemes.
 It is suggested that you set up a letter grade scheme corresponding to what is outlined in your course syllabus.

-Note: Some faculties have may standardized grading scheme prepopulated in this area.
+Note: Some faculties/ departments may have standardized grading schemes prepopulated in this area.

 Copy a Grade Scheme